Rounding means reducing the digits in a number while trying to keep its value similar. The result is less accurate, but easier to use.

 Rounding to Significant Digits

-To round "so many" significant digits, just count that many from left to right, and then round off from there.
-(Note: if there are leading zeros (such as 0.006), don't count them because they are only there to show how small the number is).
+To round to "so many" significant digits, count digits from left to right, and then round off from there.

 1.239 rounded to 3 significant digits is 1.24